okx/okexchain-docs/building-modules/gas-back-module/developer-dividend-project-operation-guide.md

 - `contract`: contract address.
 After registering, call this contract (initiate transaction) to proportionally distribute the handling fee dividend to the designated recipient.

 - `deployer`: contract deployer.
-The deployer has to be this registered contract's initiator (for the currently connected wallet address).
+The deployer has to be this registered contract’s initiator (for the currently connected wallet address).

 - `nonces`: nonce value of the deploying contract transaction.`Nonce`and`deployer`can accurately deduce and judge the accuracy of`contract`.
 The input format supports Arabic numerals, or a string of Arabic numerals separated by English commas. (i.e.,`3，100,3,1,9`).

-- `withdraw`: recipient's address.
-The handling fee dividend goes into this account; if this is not set up, the dividend will automatically go into the deployer's address.
+- `withdraw`: recipient’s address.
+The handling fee dividend goes into this account; if this is not set up, the dividend will automatically go into the deployer’s address.

 ```Python
 exchaincli tx feesplit register \